Empirical Analysis of Pull Requests for Google Summer of Code: Design Methodology

 \subsection{Study Design}

-For the study, we used topic modelling techniques to answer the research questions.
-Topic modeling, or topic clustering, is a method that uses unsupervised machine learning techniques to discover topics within a text without human intervention.
-It is commonly employed to reveal the underlying thematic structures in textual content.
+For the study, we used topic modeling techniques to address the research questions.
+Topic modeling, or topic clustering, is an unsupervised machine learning method for discovering the underlying thematic structures in textual content.
 This process generally consists of three key steps: pre-processing, topic modeling, and interpretation of results.

-Firstly, we pre-process the text documents to reduce improve the accuracy of topic modeling.
-We converted the text to lowercase and removed irrelevant characters (such as '/'), punctuations, numbers, and short words with only one or two letters.
-Then, we tokenize the texts to break the text into individual words, removed stop words (e.g., 'a', 'an' 'the') and stemming to reduce words to their base form (e.g., converting 'understanding' to 'understand').
+Firstly, we pre-process the text documents to improve the accuracy of topic modeling.
+Texts were converted to lowercase and cleaned to remove irrelevant characters (such as '/'), punctuations, numbers, and short words with only one or two letters.
+Then, we applied tokenization to break the text into individual words, followed by removal of stop words (e.g., 'a', 'an' 'the'), and stemming to reduce words to their root forms (e.g., converting 'understanding' to 'understand').

-Secondly, we used the Latent Dirichlet Allocation (LDA) \cite{blei2003latent} from the Gensim Python library \cite{rehurek2011gensim} to identify topics within the document.
-We compared coherence scores across a range of topic numbers in order to select the optimal number of topics for each tasks.
+Secondly, the Latent Dirichlet Allocation (LDA) \cite{blei2003latent}, implemented using the Gensim Python library \cite{rehurek2011gensim}, was employed to identify topics in the document.
+Coherence scores were used to compare a range of topic numbers in order to select the optimal number of topics for each tasks.

 Finally, we interpreted the results by associating the generated topics with their respective keywords.
-We selected posts that contains the identified keywords, manually read the posts to understand the context, and then applied open-coding techniques to label the topics generated from the Gensim package.
-We adopted a 2-step open-coding process where we first extract the top 20 keywords for each topic identified by the LDA algorithm and then manually assigning labels to the topics based on these keywords.
-The goal of this final interpretation process is to ensure that we generate a good label that captures the main themes for each topic.
+We selected posts that contains the identified keywords, manually reviewed the posts to understand the context, and then applied open-coding techniques to label the topics generated from the Gensim package.
+We adopted a 2-step open-coding process where we first extract the top 20 keywords for each topic identified by the LDA algorithm and then manually assigned labels to the topics based on these keywords.
+The goal of this final interpretation process is to ensure that we generate meaningful descriptions for the main identified topics.